-Credential or Document Type Guideline Validation Period Certification Must be BLS certified prior to entering the program.
-ACLS/PALS certified prior to beginning clinical experience Valid within 2 years Mantoux TB skin test Date rec'd and date read must be listed.
-Valid within 1 year, required every year Hepatitis B Vaccination series Proof of vaccinations signed by physician, PA, or CRNP; need all 3 dates listed or titer MMR Provide date signed by physician, PA, or CRNP on physical form or proof of MMR; must be two step or titer Tetanus (TDAP) Provide date signed by physician, PA, or CRNP on physical form or proof of TDAP Within 10 years Varicella Immunization date or varicella titer signed by physician, PA, or CRNP on physical form OR date of disease Flu shot In fall prior to November (2 nd fall semester) - Provide proof of Flu Shot Vaccine Required by clinical sites Student Health Form Must be on College of Health Sciences Health Form and signed by physician, PA, or CRNP Nursing License Must be active and unencumbered - Multi-state RN license required by January 31 of first spring semester
+Credential or Guideline Validation Document Type Period Certification Must be BLS certified prior to entering the program.
+Valid within 2 ACLS/PALS certified prior to beginning clinical experience years Mantoux TB skin test Date rec'd and date read must be listed.
+Valid within 1 year, required every year Hepatitis B Vaccination Proof of vaccinations signed by physician, PA, or CRNP; series need all 3 dates listed or titer MMR Provide date signed by physician, PA, or CRNP on physical form or proof of MMR; must be two step or titer Tetanus (TDAP) Provide date signed by physician, PA, or CRNP on Within 10 years physical form or proof of TDAP Varicella Immunization date or varicella titer signed by physician, PA, or CRNP on physical form OR date of disease Flu shot In fall prior to November (2 nd fall semester) - Provide Required by proof of Flu Shot Vaccine clinical sites Student Health Form Must be on College of Health Sciences Health Form and signed by physician, PA, or CRNP Nursing License Must be active and unencumbered - Multi-state RN license required by January 31 of first spring semester